UW-Madison Procedures for Using the National Cancer Institute Central Institutional Review Board (NCI CIRB)

 - Study teams must comply with all other NCI CIRB requirements, as described in the NCI CIRB's Standard Operating Procedures manual (on the CIRB website) and any other CIRB directives.

 Ongoing Local Compliance Review

 - UW-Madison remains responsible for monitoring institutional compliance as described in the CIRB's Division of Responsibilities document and the Annual Signatory Institution Worksheet.
 Compliance monitoring will be the shared responsibility of study teams, the UW Carbone Cancer Center (UWCCC) Compliance Office, and the HS-IRBs Office.

 - Only the following should be submitted in ARROW, for compliance monitoring purposes:

-- Personnel changes: Submit all changes to UW study team members in ARROW.
-Select "full change" if the principal investigator is changing.
-See Personnel Change Guidance and How to Complete Changes of Protocol.
+- Personnel Changes: Submit all changes to UW study team members in ARROW.
+See Principal Investigator Changes and Personnel Updates Guidance and How to Complete Changes of Protocol.

 - HIPAA noncompliance: Report any local noncompliance with HIPAA rules as a reportable event in ARROW.
 In addition, report the noncompliance directly to the UW HIPAA Privacy Officer.

 - Changes to performance sites under HS-IRB purview: If 1 South Park, Johnson Creek, Aspirus, or Gundersen is added or removed as a site participating under the HS-IRB's oversight, report this via ARROW.
-Select "full change" so that the submission is routed to the appropriate HS IRB staff member.
 Follow steps 2 - 6 in the "UW-Madison review required prior to submission to NCI CIRB" section above when preparing the change of protocol.